-Although employees these days value flexibility in terms of working days and hours, the need for stability or, employment security, is high the current workforce values job security highly.
-Offering clear and transparent employment contracts and explicating and managing expectations of employees’ performance makes them feel more secure in the organization.
+Although employees these days value flexibility in terms of working days and hours, the current workforce values job security highly.
+Offering clear and transparent employment contracts and explicating and managing expectations of employees’ performance makes them feel more secure in the organisation.

 - Performance Management

 This generation of employees values feedback more than any other generation: recognition and appreciation are important drivers of motivation.
 Constructive criticism on the other hand is vital as well, since it contributes to their development.
 So offering a professional, transparent performance management cycle is key in creating a positive employer brand.

 - Career transition